 Using Triangulation to survey a narrow strip of terrainThe entire area to be surveyed is covered with a framework of triangles, each formed with a baseline that is derived from the previous triangle.
 The complete framework is known as the Triangulation system or triangulation figure.
 An image will make it clearer.

 Figure 2: A triangulation system used in narrow terrain surveyingThe internal angles of each triangle shouldn’t be less than 300 or more than 1200.
-For a narrow strip of terrain, a chain of triangles provides a quick an economical solution.
+For a narrow strip of terrain, a chain of triangles provides a quick and economical solution.
 For a larger area, however, the triangles have to be replaced by quadrilaterals or polygons.

 TrilaterationTrilateration is a more popular technique that is also used by GPS.
 Trilateration pinpoints a location by measuring distance.
 In order to understand this, let’s understand the basic localization technique used by GPS.

 Figure 3: Trilateration used by GPSWhat a satellite does is broadcast a signal for a GPS receiver to pick up.
 This is how the distance between a satellite and a GPS receiver is known.
 At this point, the GPS receiver can be anywhere along the radius of the circle (or sphere in a real-world scenario).
 Similarly, when 3 such satellites come into contact with the GPS receiver, the exact location is determined.
-In the above diagram, it can be seen that each satellite is at the centre of a circle.
+In the above diagram, it can be seen that each satellite is at the center of a circle.
 The intersection of the circles gives the location of the GPS receiver.
 As the GPS receiver moves, so does the point of intersection of the circles.
 In real-world scenario, the circles become spheres, and thus 4 satellites are required to pinpoint the location with sharp accuracy.
 When we think this in terms of positioning, at least three non-collinear anchors are needed in a 2D space and at least four non-coplanar anchors are needed in three-dimensional space.